wp-plugins/bcco-thin-content-suppression/readme.txt

 6. Process the pages.
 After the plugin processes, your specified NOINDEX tag will appear in the head section of ALL pages that were less than ______ words on a page (except for the pages you purposefully excluded).
 7. Every time you fix a batch of pages and add more content, reprocess the plugin and the NOINDEX tag will fall off of the pages you have fixed.

-BCCO is a search marketing, design, and development company.
+[WordPress](https://thebc.co/ "Your favorite software")BCCO [Markdown's Syntax Documentation][markdown syntax]is a search marketing, design, and development company.
 Thank you for using our plugin.
 If you have any questions or comments, please contact us at support@thebc.co.

 == Installation ==